arunbaby0/arunbaby.com/_ml_system_design/0018-data-augmentation-pipeline.md

 Many of the key transforms in this pipeline are **matrix operations**:

-- Rotations, flips, and crops are index remappings on 2D arrays (exactly like the DSA Rotate Image problem).
+- Rotations, flips, and crops are index remappings on 2D arrays (just like the Rotate Image problem).
 - Time-frequency augmentations for audio are 2D operations on spectrograms.
 - Even higher-dimensional transforms (e.g., 4D tensors) are just extensions of these patterns.